 This is one of the most common scams that I have seen taking place in recent months.
 What happens is applicants are promised free training for a position, however first they need to purchase the training material for the training course.
-A variation of this scam also involves applicants being told they need to purchase certain equipment which is necessary for the position.
+A variation of this scam also involves applicants being told they need to purchase certain equipment that is necessary for the position.

 2) Jobs overseas scams.

 This is another big one at the moment, especially on social media sites such as Facebook.
 I have seen quite a few popping up on a Facebook Group that I created for hospitality professionals to find and advertise positions called Hospitality Connect.
-These scams are also going to ask you for a payment for some service upfront.
-However it can be much more serious then just scamming you out of a few Thousand Rand, there have been cases of individuals being used as drug mules unknowingly when travelling to these countries for the interview, and even cases of people being abducted.
+These scams are also going to ask you for payment for some service upfront.
+However it can be much more serious than just scamming you out of a few Thousand Rand, there have been cases of individuals being used as drug mules unknowingly when traveling to these countries for the interview, and even cases of people being abducted.
 These scams can literally turn into life or death situations!
 My advice is that if you are interested in working overseas rather make contact with a reputable recruitment agency in that country and request assistance.

 3) Registration scam.

-In this scam you are told that your application is successful and you will be starting work on a specific date.
+In this scam, you are told that your application is successful and you will be starting work on a specific date.
 However you need to register with the company first, and obviously this involves paying a fee.
 A variation of this is a recruitment agency that will charge you a fee to “prepare your CV.”
 No reputable recruitment company is going to charge you for their service, their fees are paid by the company with the job vacancy.
-Please note that this is separate from a professional CV writing service which some agencies might offer, check out this link if you are interested in having your CV professionally prepared.
-However if they insist you MUST make use of their CV writing service it is a scam.
+Please note that this is separate from a professional CV writing service that some agencies might offer, check out this link if you are interested in having your CV professionally prepared.
+However, if they insist you MUST make use of their CV writing service it is a scam.

 4) Fake application job scam.

-As we move forward into a digital world it is peoples information that is becoming valuable, and we need to protect our information from those that want to gather it and sell it.
+As we move forward into a digital world it is people’s information that is becoming valuable, and we need to protect our information from those that want to gather it and sell it.
 In the fake job scam applicants are directed to a form that asks for all of their personal information, most of which will have no relevance to the position being applied for.
 After completing this form your information is collected and sold to the highest bidder.

 5) The fax application scam.

-This is a simple yet quite cleaver scam, I personally have never come across it but I have read about it taking place in South Africa quite a few times.
-Basically a “company” advertises a position and candidates are asked to fax through their CV’s to apply.
+This is a simple yet quite clever scam, I personally have never come across it but I have read about it taking place in South Africa quite a few times.
+Basically a “company” advertises a position and candidates are asked to fax through their CVs to apply.
 Only a fax number is provided in the job advert.
 After you send your CV through the fax charges are billed to your phone account at ridiculously high rates.